-Includes Single Farm Payments (SFPs) and LFASS payments and all grants except those paid in respect of permanent improvements and those deducted from expenditure.
+Includes Basic Payment scheme (BPS) and LFASS payments and all grants except those paid in respect of permanent improvements and those deducted from expenditure.

 TOTAL OUTPUT

 Crop Output, Livestock Output, Miscellaneous Output and other Grants, Subsidy and Payments.

 Inputs

 Payments and non-cash inputs (e.g. unpaid labour, rental value) adjusted for creditors at the beginning and end of the year and for valuation change.